 The problem arises with companies who are offering emotional support animal prescriptions for a sum of money without any real consultation with a mental health practitioner.
 This has caused society to become oversaturated with ESAs carried around by people who have no need for any.

-Online ESA Registration is Not Possible
+Is Online ESA Registration Possible?

 In this day and age, it can get incredibly difficult to go and meet people in person even if for a medical checkup.
 Though, this has not been for the worse since it has uplifted the use and demand of online products.
 People are shifting towards the digital world since it makes things astoundingly efficient.